Raw Food Diets: Healthy Pet/Happy Pet Jan2020

 What we eat and what we choose to give our pets to eat can pose significant risks to our family members and to our animals.

-Feeding pets “Raw-Food” diets has become a very popular and also very risky trend among some pet owners.
+Feeding pets “Raw-Food” diets have become a very popular and also very risky trend among some pet owners.

 Commercially prepared foods make up the majority of the market and undergo quality control and inspection by the FDA and AAFCO, to look for and find contaminants and pathogens that are known to cause illness, before they affect pets or people.